-SAS demonstrates the true spirit of Christmas with a special video which details the airline’s ongoing support of a very worthy cause.
+SAS demonstrates the true spirit of Christmas with the ongoing support of a worthy cause.

-The SAS Julefly, or Christmas Flight, is a charitable effort based in Norway which brings care packages and Christmas cheer to the needy.
+The SAS Julefly, or Christmas Flight, is a charitable effort based in Norway that brings care packages and Christmas cheer to the needy.

 The organization depends on voluntary contributions of food, clothing, and health care.